Gold Dust Woman: Live performances

-"Gold Dust Woman" has been performed live on several occasions both by Fleetwood Mac and Stevie Nicks as a solo artist.
+"Gold Dust Woman" has been performed live on several occasions both by Fleetwood Mac and Nicks as a solo artist.
 The song was first performed during the band's Rumours Tour, with a live recording from a concert at The Fabulous Forum from 29 August 1977 later appearing on both the 2021 deluxe edition of Fleetwood Mac's Live album and their Rumours Live album in 2023.
 The song was also performed on the band's 1997 tour promoting The Dance.
 For tours later in the band's career including their On With the Show Tour, Nicks incorporated a routine that she dubbed the "Crackhead Dance", which she described as channelling "some of the drug addicts I knew, and probably being myself too — just being that girl lost on the streets, freaked out with no idea how to find her way."
 Nicks commented that Buckingham approved of the dance as it provided him with an opportunity to improvise on the guitar.